MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/bring-up-a-usb-type-c-connector-on-a-windows-system.md

     The operating system might decide that the current data role is not correct.
 In that case the class extension calls your driver's callback function to perform necessary role swap operations.

+> The Microsoft-provided USB Type-C Policy Manager monitors the activities of USB Type-C connectors.
+Windows, version 1809, introduces a set of programming interfaces that you can use to write a client driver to Policy Manager.
+The client driver can participate in the policy decisions for USB Type-C connectors.
+With this set, you can choose to write a kernel-mode export driver or a user-mode driver.
+For more information, see [Write a USB Type-C Policy Manager client driver](policy-manager-client.md).

 ## Expected behavior of the client driver